j-hrou/Data-Analyst-Portfolio/RetailXpress Sales Data Analysis/README.md

 * **Data Cleaning and Preparation:** OpenRefine
 * **Data Analysis and Visualization:** PowerBI (DAX)
-* **Other Tools:** PowerPoint for presentation slides and PDF report, Adobe Acrobat for PDF accessibility checks
+* **Other Tools:** PowerPoint for presentation slides, Adobe Acrobat for PDF accessibility checks

 ## Skills